baruica/gym-kotlin/README.md

 - *Aggregate* ids have their own types ([read](https://buildplease.com/pages/vo-ids/))
   - use ULIDs instead of UUIDs ([read](https://sudhir.io/uuids-ulids))
 - *Domain events* are put aside during the aggregate's execution, then "collected" and published by the use case ([read](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/))
+- all objects are closed for extension by default ([read](https://ocramius.github.io/blog/when-to-declare-classes-final/))
+- use *factory methods* instead of being limited to just constructors ([read](http://verraes.net/2014/06/named-constructors-in-php/))
 - avoid *get/set* prefixes ([read](https://blog.pragmatists.com/refactoring-from-anemic-model-to-ddd-880d3dd3d45f))
+- exception messages are hidden in the exception classes ([read](http://rosstuck.com/formatting-exception-messages))